ThatAltGirlAlesandria/GeekToGeek/README.md

 #### Saturday 09/23/2023

 * 12:39 pm: Reading https://softprodigy.com/a-step-by-step-guide-to-build-a-real-time-chat-app-with-vue-js-and-golang/ to figure out the best way to start the messaging tool in the application.
+* 12:56 pm: Followed steps to start a Vue program and download golang to pc.